itzmeanjan/blake3/README.md

 BLAKE3_SIMD_LANES=16 make; make clean
 ```

 which prepares random input of 1MB; then applies BLAKE3 using [Rust implementation](https://docs.rs/blake3/1.2.0/blake3) and both of my [SYCL implementations of BLAKE3](https://github.com/itzmeanjan/blake3/blob/b459e95539fbc203f48bccbccd356ff21c1a59b6/include/blake3.hpp).
-Finally both of these 32 -bytes digests are asserted. ✅
+Finally both of these 32 -bytes digests are asserted.
+It also asserts BLAKE3 2-to-1 hashing implementation which is used for Binary Merklization. ✅

 Implementation | Comment
 --- | ---
 `blake3::v1::hash(...)` | Each SYCL work-item compresses one and only one chunk
 `blake3::v2::hash(...)` | Each SYCL work-item can compress either 2/ 4/ 8/ 16 contiguous chunks; selectable using `BLAKE3_SIMD_LANES`
+`blake3::v1::merge(...)` | Takes 64 -bytes input ( two BLAKE3 digests ) and produces 32 -bytes output digest, it's called BLAKE3 2-to-1 hashing, which is used in Binary Merklization

 ## Dockerised Testing